-Don’t sweat yourself if somehow you can’t breastfeed your child, it’s a very common phenomenon, and using formula-based milk for your kid won’t do him/her any harm.
+Don’t sweat yourself if somehow you can’t breastfeed your child, it’s a widespread phenomenon, and using formula-based milk for your kid won’t do them any harm.

 Get All Your Necessary Equipment Ready!

-This is important, especially if you’re a working mom or you need to go out of your house on a frequent basis.
-Strollers are a must, as they’re the safest possible way to carry a baby outside.
+This is important, especially if you’re a working mom or must go out of your house frequently.
+Strollers are a must, as they’re the safest way to carry a baby outside.

-Apart from that, you should wear pants with a lot of pockets, because babies will find ways to get you into trouble, and having the necessary tools ready in your pocket can save you from embarrassing situations!
+Apart from that, you should wear pants with many pockets because babies will find ways to get you into trouble, and having the necessary tools in your pocket can save you from embarrassing situations!

 Train the Baby to Sleep Through Noises

-You don’t have to rush to your baby every time he/she wakes up after even the faintest of noises.
+You don’t have to rush to your baby every time they wake up after even the faintest noises.

-But training your child to sleep through faint noises is actually a pretty efficient method.
+But training your child to sleep through faint noises is a pretty efficient method.

 If Anyone Offers Help, Take It

-Let’s be honest — parenting a newborn is the most difficult phase for parents.
-They require constant attention and care — and balancing the baby and your everyday life gets very, very tough.
+Parenting a newborn is the most challenging phase for parents.
+They require constant attention and care — balancing the baby and your everyday life gets very tough.

 Don’t Ignore Advice: Listen to Them and Think for Yourself

-When you’re a to-be-mom, a lot of people will come to you and offer their life experiences.
-While some of them can actually be great for your upcoming newborn, not all advice will be as effective.
-If the baby’s born, don’t try to experiment with him/her following different advice.
+Many people will come to you and offer their life experiences when you’re a to-be-mom.
+While some of them can be great for your upcoming newborn, not all advice will be as effective.
+If the baby’s born, don’t try to experiment with them following different advice.

 We’d suggest you use maternal instincts and choose what’s right for your newborn.
-But don’t ignore advice — that looks very bad on you.
-Listen to what everyone has to say, and then go what your instinct tells you.
+But don’t ignore advice — that doesn’t look good on you.
+Instead, listen to what everyone has to say, and then go with what your instinct tells you.
 In most cases, your instinct is right.